autokitteh/autokitteh/web/webplatform/README.md

-To update the webplatform version, just replace the distribution zip file in this directory with the new one.
+To update the webplatform version, modify the `VERSION` file and run `fetch.sh`.